Symmetry invariance of conservation laws of partial differential equations: Preliminaries

-From the characteristic equation \eqref{chareqn}, it is straightforward to prove \cite{review} the following basic result, which underlies the generality of the multiplier method.
+From the characteristic equation \eqref{chareqn}, it is straightforward to prove \cite{Vin,Olv,Anc-review} the following basic result, which underlies the generality of the multiplier method.

-\begin{thm} For normal PDE systems \eqref{pde} with no differential identities, there is a one-to-one correspondence between conservation laws (up to equivalence) and multipliers evaluated on the solution space of the system. \end{thm}
+\begin{thm} For normal PDE systems \eqref{pde} (with no differential identities), there is a one-to-one correspondence between conservation laws (up to equivalence) and multipliers evaluated on the solution space of the system. \end{thm}

-A generalized version of this correspondence can be shown to hold for normal PDE systems that possess differential identities, such as Maxwell's electromagnetic field equations, magnetohydrodynamic systems, and Einstein's gravitiational field equations.
-(See \Ref{review}.)
+A generalized version of this correspondence can be shown to hold for PDE systems that possess differential identities, such as Maxwell's electromagnetic field equations, magnetohydrodynamic systems, and Einstein's gravitational field equations.
+(See \Ref{Ver,Anc-review}.)

-For any normal PDE system, the {\em differential order of a conservation law} is defined to be the smallest differential order among all equivalent conserved currents.
-A conservation law is said to be of {\em low order} if each derivative variable $\p^k u^\alpha$ that appears in its multiplier is related to some leading derivative of $u^\alpha$ by differentiations with respect to $t,x^i$.
+The {\em differential order of a conservation law} is defined to be the smallest differential order among all locally equivalent conserved currents.
+For any normal PDE system, a conservation law is said to be of {\em low order} if each derivative variable $\p^k u^\alpha$ that appears in its multiplier is related to a leading derivative of $u^\alpha$ by differentiations with respect to $t,x^i$.
 (Note that, therefore, the differential order $r$ of the multiplier must be strictly less than the differential order $N$ of the PDE system.)
 As seen in the examples in \secref{examples}, physically important conservation laws, such as energy and momentum, are always of low order, whereas higher order conservation laws are typically connected with integrability.

 All conservation law multipliers for any normal PDE system can be determined from \lemref{totaldiv} applied to the characteristic equation \eqref{chareqn}.
 This yields